kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ```

 ### make failover
-This command Initiates the Failover and Provides the user with a prompt similar to below:
+This command Initiates the Failover (1 & 2 from failover flow) and Provides the user with a prompt similar to below:
 ```bash
 ************ Promote Read Replica  **********************************
 The Script is about to do the following: